-The dado panel from the Courtyard of the Royal Palace of Mas’ud III is a fine example of the artistic preferences of the Ghaznavid dynasty, which ruled the Indian subcontinent from 977 to 1186 C.E.
-A dado panel is a two to three foot lower part of a wall, typically decorated in a variety of media.
-This dado panel formed part of a larger dado, found within the courtyard of the Palace of Mas’ud III, just south of Kabul, Afghanistan, and it is currently located in the Brooklyn Museum’s Arts of the Islamic World collection.
+The die panel from the Courtyard of the Royal Palace of Mas’ud III is a fine example of the artistic preferences of the Ghaznavid dynasty, which ruled the Indian subcontinent from 977 to 1186 CE The die panel is a two to three foot lower part of a wall, typically decorated in a variety of media.
+This data panel formed part of a larger data, found within the courtyard of the Palace of Mas’ud III, just south of Kabul, Afghanistan, and it is currently located in the Brooklyn Museum’s Arts of the Islamic World collection.
 Although the panel was not found in-situ, it closely resembles other panels found within the palace’s courtyard.

 The panel can be broken up into three registers (below left).
 The top register contains a Kufic inscription, which would have been part of a continuous inscription that encircled the entire courtyard across the tops of multiple adjacent panels.
 Kufic script is a style of writing Arabic popular from the seventh century C.E. until the late tenth century C.E., as seen in the page from the Qur’an above.
 The central register of the dado panel is a large sequence of trefoil (tri-lobed leaf) elements with a vegetal motif, and the bottom register consists of two scrolls interlaced with each other.
 The panel would have been painted blue and red as well as gilded.
 It shows signs of wear, with markings and discoloration, most likely from exposure to various elements over time.

 Uncovering a palace